Waithima/HistoenderPro2.0/README.md

 ## Usage Guide
 ### Open the web interface in your browser.

-Input the specific beaker positions (X/Y coordinates) corresponding to your physical bed layout.
+1. Input the specific beaker positions (X/Y coordinates) corresponding to your physical bed layout.

-Define the desired staining durations and plunging depths (Z-axis) for each reagent.
+2. Define the desired staining durations and plunging depths (Z-axis) for each reagent.

-Click Generate to compile your inputs into an executable .gcode file.
+3. Click Generate to compile your inputs into an executable .gcode file.

-Transfer the generated .gcode file to your 3D printer (via SD card, USB, or OctoPrint) and execute the staining routine.
+4. Transfer the generated .gcode file to your 3D printer (via SD card or USB) and execute the staining routine.

 ## Repository Structure
 ### Development Roadmap